 On May 28, 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-The new standard is effective for our annual and interim reporting periods beginning February 1, 2017.
-Early application is not permitted.
+In July 2015, the FASB voted to defer the effective date to fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption beginning for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-We are evaluating the effect that ASU 2014-09 will have on the consolidated financial statements and related disclosures.
-We have not yet selected a transition method nor determined the effect of the standard on the ongoing financial reporting.
+The Company is evaluating the effect that ASU 2014-09 will have on the consolidated financial statements and related disclosures.
+The Company has not yet selected a transition method nor determined the effect of the standard on the ongoing financial reporting.